alangrainger/epic-journal/README.md

 - **Tagging of entries**, both inline, and at the entry level.
 - Search.
 Good fast search.
+- Multiple folders.
+They will be tabs above the editor - think of them as master categories.
 - Minimise to tray, and hotkey open.
 - Emoji support.